Fukaya category of surfaces and mapping class group action

 \section{Abstract}

 We construct the Fukaya category of a surface with genus greater than one and compute its Grothendieck group.
-We consider here a topological variant, in which we disregard the area form and use instead an admissibility condition borrowed from Heegaard-Floer theory which ensures invariance under isotopy.
+In this paper we consider a topological variant, in which we disregard the area form and use instead an admissibility condition borrowed from Heegaard-Floer theory which ensures invariance under isotopy.
 We also study action of the mapping class group of the surface on its Fukaya category and establish faithfulness.